Amsterdam Mamas: Best Christmas markets

 Lisa Benoist / Amsterdam Mamas / Expatica

-Amsterdam Mamas is a not-for-profit organisation providing support and information for English speaking parents in the Amsterdam region and across the Netherlands.
-From small beginnings on Facebook the organisation has grown into a lively community of over 1,800 members with its own website, multiple events per month and regular newsletters circulating to hundreds of families each week.
+Amsterdam Mamas is a not-for-profit organisation providing support and information in English for international families in the Amsterdam region and across the Netherlands.
+From small beginnings on Facebook the organisation has grown into a lively community of more than 9,000 members with its own website, podcast, events and regular newsletters circulating to thousands of families each week.